dataviscourse/tutorials/lectures/lecture-svg.md

 ### Ordering

-The order in which elements are drawn is the order in which they appear in the element:
+The order in which elements are drawn is the order in which they appear:

 {% include code.html id="svg_order" file="svg_order.html" code="" %}

 ### Grouping and Transforming

 [Grouping elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/g) is a very powerful idea, and we will use it extensively when we get to use SVG for actual visualizations.
-It is powerful because it gives us abstraction, in the same way that a procedure groups a sequence of operations under a single name.
+It is powerful because it gives us abstraction, in the same way that a function groups a sequence of operations under a single name.
 In dynamic visualizations, this makes it possible for us to move a large number of elements by simply taking one branch of the DOM and placing it in a different subtree; without groups, we would have to remember over and over again which elements we cared about.

 Here's an example where we use a group to inherit presentation attributes:

 {% include code.html id="svg_group" file="svg_group.html" code="" %}

-In addition, SVG groups give us geometric transformations.
+In addition, SVG groups enable geometric transformations.
 Geometric transformations are amazingly useful when we want to change the positions of a large number of elements in the same way, or when we want to express the positions of the elements in a more convenient manner.
 For example, recall that SVG’s basic coordinate system increases the y coordinate in the downward direction.
-If we want to draw a scatterplot based on the example above, for example, then we’d have to remember every time to subtract the y coordinate we want, from the height of the SVG element.
+If we want to draw a scatterplot based on the example above, then we’d have to remember every time to subtract the y coordinate we want from the height of the SVG element.

 This is annoying and error-prone.
-Instead, we can encode that transformation directly, using SVG’s [transform](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute:
+Instead, we could encode that transformation directly, using SVG’s [transform](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute:

 {% include code.html id="svg_group2" file="svg_group2.html" code="" %}

-The transform attribute is read right-to-left, and it’s saying: to get the outer y coordinate, multiply the inner y coordinate by -1, and then add 200.
+The transform attribute is read right-to-left, and it’s saying:

+to get the outer y coordinate, multiply the inner y coordinate by -1 (as specified by the `scale(1, -1)`), and then add 200 (as specified by `translate(0, 200)`).
 In other words, outer_y = 200 - inner_y, which is precisely the flipping we need.

 Now the y coordinates behave as we would expect them in a scatterplot: increasing y means going up.

-There are also more complex transformations for rotations or distortions.
+There are also more [complex transformations for rotations or distortions](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform).

 The main problem with these transformations, is that they apply to everything: